 - Parking tickets are the responsibility of the driver and must be reported to Dwight Hall.
 Do not leave parking tickets in the vehicle.

 - Drivers are responsible for lost vehicles key(s).

 - Yale student volunteers assume personal liability if they drive their own cars.

 Breakdowns and Maintenance Issues

-If you have a breakdown or maintenance issue, roadside assistance is available via Wex (1 800 842 0071).
-The number can be found on the back of the fuel card in the vehicle .
-Drivers must be able to provide the vehicle VIN number, the current mileage, their personal fuel card code, the car’s number found on the Wex fuel card stored in the center console box (between the front seats).
+If a breakdown or maintenance issue occurs, roadside assistance is available via Wex (1 800 842 0071).
+If the vehicle is not operating properly (unusual noises, acceleration or braking issues, etc.), do not continue to drive.
+Immediately pull over to a safe area and contact Wex.
+The number can be found on the back of the credit card used for gas.
+Drivers must be able to provide the vehicle VIN number, the current mileage, their personal fuel card code, the car’s number found on the credit card.

 Drivers should call Dwight Hall to report the issue even if they are able to resolve the issue by calling Wex.
 If no one answers, please leave a detailed message.
 Dwight Hall will return the call as soon as possible.